I-yan-u/alx-interview/0x05-nqueens/README.md

     - One solution per line
     - Format: see example
     - You don’t have to print the solutions in a specific order
-- You are only allowed to import the `sys` module
+- You are only allowed to import the `sys` module.

 Read: [Queen](https://intranet.alxswe.com/rltoken/ghWqI1wvx6g-Ul7nrufMKA), [Backtracking](https://intranet.alxswe.com/rltoken/-hgZbgRFkwmxaKnLnCIuEQ)

 ```